 - We work collaboratively with regional health authorities, the province and the federal government to ensure the sustainability and effectiveness of the community-based response.

-- We provide leadership training for people with lived experience of HIV (the Positive Leadership Development Iinstitute) and hepatitis C (coming soon).
+- We provide leadership training for people with lived experience of HIV (the Positive Leadership Development Institute) and hepatitis C.

 - We provide face-to-face and networking opportunities for our members and allies that also connects them with health authorities, ministries and funders.

-- We provide training and capacity building programming for frontline staff and volunteers.
+- We provide training and capacity building programming and informative webinars for frontline staff and volunteers.

 - We build capacity for evaluation and work towards common indicators that demonstrates the value of our shared work.

-- We create weekly E-newsletters documenting community updates and trends in funding, services, research and more.
+- We create weekly E-newsletters and news items documenting community updates and trends in funding, services, research and more.

-- We gather resources on our website for: training and leadership; CBR and Evaluation; Advocacy and Policy; Population and public health; and Organization support, including peer work.
+- We gather resources on our website for: training and leadership; CBR and Evaluation; Advocacy and Policy; Population and public health; and Organization support, including Indigenous Cultural Safety and peer work.

 What PAN asks of members – what we expect of you